jeandtx/test-git/README.md

 # Delivery Project
 This project learned us how to use the Scrum/Agile method.
 The [repository](https://github.com/jeandtx/test-git/tree/add-content-after-login) is available and public.
+To learn we need to practice, in this project we implemented simplistic features on a website using github.
+We did commit, merge and pull request.

 ## Questions